anoma/taiga/book/src/exec.md

 2. The match is final, the solver publishes the final transaction as described below

 In the current implementation we assume a simpler model where only one solver can match n-party bartering intents (no partial solving), and an intermediate tx cannot be published on the blockchain as VPs will not allow that (balance issue).
 In the partial solving case partial transactions cannot be published on the blockchain as there will be a VP/other restriction mechanism blocking that.

+Note: solvers don't need to be identified as all actions are authorized by user/app VPs.
+However, if they want to receive fees, they need to have an address on the chain.

 ### Finalize